Fastdruid/ReCDTV/Connectors/CN9.md

 The CDTV CDROM interface is a modified Panasonic MKE (Matsushita Kotobuki Electronics), where this differs from the "Sound Blaster" PC drives is that the CDTV interface also bundles CD audio into the connector.

+## General Notes

+A lot of the A570 stuff is somewhat dubious as I can hardly read the schematics!
+Take pin numbers with a pinch of salt.

 ## Pinout [I/O] (Guessed description)

 Signal names are as given in the CDTV Service Manual.
-Where signals are given on the pin and wire they're both used.
+Where signals are given on the pin and wire they're both noted.

-I/O is in relation to the CDTV, U means Unknown, NC is not connected
+I/O is in relation to the CDTV, so O is from CDTV to drive, I is Drive to CDTV, U means Unknown, B is bidirectional, NC is not connected

-1. _*RESET*_ [O]
+1. CDRST [O]
 2. GND
 3. EFFK [I] (EFM Frame clock output duty = 50%)
 4. SCCK [O] (Shift clock for serial subcode data output)